simonellistonball/cloudbreak-hcp/README.md

-# NOTE THIS IS WIP AND PROBABLY DOESN'T WORK YET

 # HCP Cloudbreak Launcher

 First setup cloudbreak and install the cloudbreak CLI on your machine, don't forget to configure it to your cloudbreak deployer.